wp-plugins/bug-library/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed issue with status field not display correct entry when editing bugs
+* Modified join condition in bug display code to avoid upgrade issues with missing priorities

 = 1.1.1 =
 * Changed Upload Image option to Upload File.
 Changed code that displayed image to become link to attached file.
 = 1.0.3 =
 * Added options to make the reporter name and reporter e-mail required fields in the user issue submission form